A sopapilla (soap/pah/pee/ya) is a soft, sweet light dough, flash-fried to puff up into a hollow pillow, drizzled with honey and served hot.

 4. Fry the dough squares until golden brown.

-5. Serve immediately with honey or your favorite fruit syrup.
+5. Serve immediately with agave syrup.